timothywcrane/RTFM/README.md

 * This script is meant to be a "hammer" on purpose.
 * It does what it says and has minimal requirements.
 * The debug flag has been used by default to provide a poor man's progress bar.
-* No pdf formatting or unicode support, allowing rtfm to be viewer agnostic (LOL).
+* No pdf formatting enabled or unicode support included, allowing rtfm to be viewer agnostic (LOL).
 * The headers between commands are functional, not fashionable.

 There...
 Now you have all of the excuses I can make for my first bash script.